Skip to content

 • Green tea has the shortest shelf life because it is not oxidized.
 The leaves retain a larger portion of their enzymes, making them more susceptible to environmental damage.
 Most green teas are best consumed within six months to a year after harvesting.
 Matcha, in particular, can go off very quickly since the leaves are ground into a powder which exposes more surface area to the air.

 • Yellow tea does have some oxidation due to the piling process that is repeated several times before the final drying step.
-I find they don’t go bad quite as quickly as a green tea for that reason.
+I find they don’t go bad quite as quickly as green tea for that reason.
 In my experience, Yunnan yellow teas tend to keep much longer than their greener cousins like Meng Ding and Huo Shan Huang Ya.

 The Importance of Storage